 The Lembah Spa

-The Viceroy Bali offered us a romantic two hour couples spa treatment at The Lembah Spa, so of course we accepted graciously.
+The Viceroy Bali offered us a romantic two-hour couples spa treatment at The Lembah Spa.
+For a moment, I felt like we were on a perfectly romantic Bali honeymoon.
 We arrived at the appointed time and asked to change into a little robe, those little spa panties, and small slippers.
-Eric looked a little ridiculous [photos withheld to protect the decency of this site], but took every thing in stride.
+Eric looked a little ridiculous [photos withheld to protect the decency of this site], but took everything in stride.
 We enjoyed an iced tea while overlooking the tropical forests until we were escorted to our room.

 After a quick shower, we were escorted downstairs for a floral bath.
 Generally, at other spas in Bali, we are placed in separate tubs, but perhaps to encourage romance, we shared a tub, with a thick layer of flowers across the surface, which thoughtfully spelled “I love you.”
 Simply adorable.
 This time, I am including the photos.
 Who cares about decency?